ByteBell gives every AI change the one thing the model can't see: its full cross-repo impact, checked before you merge.

 The graph and metadata are yours.
 Portable, inspectable, and never a vendor hostage.

-A reversible IR turns code into a language humans and agents share.
+A verifiable IR turns code into a language humans and agents share.

 Open-source first.
 No per-seat lock-in.
 On-premise, hybrid, or air-gapped.